Summary: in this tutorial, you will learn how to use the SQL MOD

 table in the sample database.

-Assuming you need to divide the employee into two teams: Odd and Even.
-The Odd team includes the employees whose employee ids are odd, and the Even team includes the employees whose employee ids are even.
+The Odd team includes the employees whose employee IDs are odd, and the Even team includes the employees whose employee IDs are even.

 SELECT